Mortgages

 • Valuation fee: These will be charged if you’re switching lenders, changing the terms of your current mortgage, or buying a property.

-• Mortgage broker (mortgage credit intermediary) fee: Brokers may sometimes charge an arrangement fee, but check before you go ahead.
+• Mortgage broker fee: Brokers are often free but sometimes charge a service fee; check before you go ahead.

 Find out how much you can borrow and use our mortgage calculator to get the best rates.